-The greater the capacitance per meter the more top end you will lose as essentially the cable is acting as a tone control; the longer the cable, the more top end roll off you will hear.
+The greater the capacitance per metre the more top end you will lose, as essentially, the cable is acting as a tone control; the longer the cable, the more top end roll-off you will hear.

 It's been a long process and some years ago I started using George L's cable, which at the time was the lowest capacitance cable out there.
 This is great sonically, but the connections can be unreliable and the cable easily damaged.